The 10 Best Seinfeld Episodes (In exact order)

 The Doorman (Series 6) – in amongst the legions of great cameos, the passive aggressive doorman played by Larry Miller might be the best – the BEST, Jerry, THE BEST! – so good he should have had his own series.

 The Bizarro Jerry (Series 8) – the eighth season would be a contender for the greatest of the nine, and this episode features a lady with gigantic man-hands and a secret club for hot people that George somehow infiltrates despite looking like Danny DeVito playing Elton John.

 The Pitch (Series 4) – like putting a mirror in front of a mirror possibly in front of another mirror (and possibly one more), this ep found George and Jerry pitching a “show about nothing” to NBC, which is exactly what happened with Jerry Seinfeld and Larry David in real life.

-The Contest (Series 4) – universally considered the funniest sitcom episode of all time, this finds the gang competing to see who can go the longest without tearing into their underpants and wanking themselves to kingdom come.
-Elaine proves surprisingly incapable of keeping herself from noodling away in the understairs cupboard.
+The Contest (Series 4) – universally considered the funniest sitcom episode of all time, this finds the gang competing to see who can go the longest without tearing into their underpants.
+Elaine proves incapable of keeping herself from noodling away in the understairs cupboard.

-The Switch (Series 6) – Features one of the most intense diner scenes you’ll ever see, including the one in Pulp Fiction and the other one in Heat (and the many ones in the movie Diner) – Jerry plots to switch his girlfriend for her roomie by suggesting group sex.
+The Switch (Series 6) – Features one of the most intense diner scenes you’ll ever see, including the one in Pulp Fiction and the other one in Heat – Jerry plots to switch his girlfriend for her roomie by suggesting group sex.